 Both the adhesive tapes you choose and how you seal the shipment together make a difference in protecting your shipment contents from being exposed or damaged during transit.

 Use Pressure Sensitive Tape

 - Kraft Paper Tape

 Ensure all seams are sealed using the H-taping method:

-- Apply 1 strip of tape along the center seam
+- Apply 1 strip of tape along the centre seam

 - Apply 2 strips of tape across both edge seams

 Fix the shipment label securely on the top surface of the shipment box.
 This will help us keep your shipment in an upright position as much as possible during transit!
-Make sure your fill in the Batchforce orderid as reference on the waybill.
-This helps to identity the shipment.
+Make sure your fill in the Batchforce order id as reference on the waybill.
+This helps to identify the shipment.